-Have you ever said something and you thought ‘should I have even said that?’
+Have you ever said something, and you thought, ‘should I have even said that?’
 Guilty!

 Sometimes, words and phrases slip out at totally the wrong time, in totally the wrong place.
 I often wonder if my son will carry my words with him into adulthood!

-Which is why I am now so conscious about some of the things I say to him.
+This is why I am now so conscious about some of the things I say to him.

 Table of Contents

 - Why Is It Important That Parents Consider The Words We Communicate To Our Kids?

 - 15 Things A Parent Should Never Say To Their Child

 - ‘You’ll Never Be Able To Do That.’

 - ‘That’s For Girls/Boys’

 - ‘You Make Me So Cross’